PoliteGirl/question/React.md

 ✅ **Cleanup effects** when needed to **prevent memory leaks**.
 ✅ Use an **empty array (`[]`)** if you only want it to run on mount/unmount.

-Would you like more examples on a specific use case? 🚀

 ### Q : What are some common pitfalls when doing data fetching?
 A : ### 1️⃣ **Updating State After Unmounting**
 - If a component unmounts before a fetch completes, updating the state can cause errors.
 - **Fix:** Use `useEffect` cleanup or check `isMounted`.